72425 Via Vail

 Our vision includes creating a Desert Dry Wash demonstration Garden in the retention pond.

 Another important and large desert ecological community is creosote scrub.
-The creosote is what gives the desert its magic smell after a rain.
+The creosote is what gives the desert its magic smell after a rain, and provides underground habitat for reptiles and small mammals.

-The UUCOD grounds have some naturally stabilized sand that can easily be morphed into a Creosote Scrub demonstration garden.
+The UUCOD grounds have some naturally stabilized sand that already supports a healthy desert iguana population (and road runners), and will be the basis of a Creosote Scrub demonstration garden.

 Mesquite – Fall 2023